callionica/landmarks/README.md

 ## 14. Automatching end tags
 Landmarks allows you to control whether an end tag seen by the parser is an automatching end tag, meaning that it will match the start tag of any open element.
 Neither HTML nor XML has this feature.

+## 15. Case sensitivity
+HTML matches tags using ASCII case-insensitive comparisons.
+XML tags are always case-sensitive.
+Landmarks, like HTML, uses ASCII case-insensitivity by default, but this can be configured.

+# Use Cases

+## 1. Data extraction from partial documents

+You can truncate the input document at any point and feed the first part of the document in to the Landmarks parser to get useful information about that part of the document.
+Landmarks doesn't contain any extraneous validation that will get in the way of extracting useful information from partial documents.
+For example, if you know that the data you seek is in the `<head>` of the document and it must come in the first 16K of the document, just truncate the input and avoid parsing unused data.

+## 2. Error correction -